danielesommaggio/Syrphidae_of_Italy/pages/about.md

 ---

 # {{frontmatter.title}}
 The Syrphidae of Italy (SoI) is a virtual space developed to try to fill the many gaps relating to the knowledge of hoverflies in Italy.
-The collaboration of multiple actors is fundamental for the realization of this project and for this reason we hope that the team will soon be able to expand
+The collaboration of multiple actors is fundamental for the realization of this project and for this reason we hope that the team will soon be able to expand.

 ## Meet the team
  _Please contact us if you would like to join this effort_
+### Curators
 |Name  | Affiliation | Role    | Email             |
 |:----- | :----------------------------------------------------| :-------------------------------- | :-----------------|
 |[Daniele Sommaggio](https://scholar.google.com/citations?user=kHS8y3sAAAAJ&hl=it) | University of Modena and Reggio Emilia (Italy) | Founder, Administrator & Curator | daniele.sommaggio@unimore.it |
 |[Davide Dal Pos](https://www.researchgate.net/profile/Davide-Dal-Pos-2)                   | University of Central Florida, Orlando, FL (USA)     | Curator  |daveliga@gmail.com |

 ## Get in contact
 If you have questions, want to report an issue with the database, or have suggestions, feel free to contact any of the above curators.

 ## Citing
 * This website - {{frontmatter.citation}}
 * Individual taxon pages - See citation at the bottom of each page.

 ## The Species File Group (SFG)
 The WID is made possible by the technical and intellectual help from the [Species File Group (SFG)](https://speciesfilegroup.org/index.html), which is an endowment-funded collective of specialists whose broader goal is the advancement of biodiversity informatics.
 We are located at the University of Illinois, Illinois Natural History Survey.
 Our group supports the following software/activities: